-• Gregory Smith: Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
+Gregory Smith: Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
 He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
-He is currently a director and chairman of the audit committee of Kerr Mines Inc., a director of Molopo Energy Limited, an Australian public listed company and a director of a number of private corporations.
-He is a past director and audit committee chairman of a number of public and private resource corporations, including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.
+He is currently a director and chairman of the audit committee of Kerr Mines Inc., a director of Rhode & Liesenfeld Canada Inc., a company involved in international freight forwarding, specializing in industrial and resource industries; and a number of private corporations.
+He is a past director and audit committee chairman of a number of public and private resource corporations including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the

+Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.

 - Daryl Gilbert: Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 40 years' experience in both the Canadian and international oil and gas industries.
-Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd. and Cequence Energy Ltd. He is also currently a Managing Director of JOG Capital Inc. a private equity oil and gas investment firm located in Calgary Alberta.
+Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd., White Cap Resources Inc. and Cequence Energy Ltd. He is also currently a Managing Director of JOG Capital Inc. a private equity oil and gas investment firm located in Calgary, Alberta.
 The greater part of Mr. Gilbert's career was spent in the independent energy evaluation consulting sector.
-In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. (GLJ) where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
-Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta, the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers. - Igor Akhmerov: Mr. Akhmerov has been a member of the Board since December 2010.
-He was also on the Board from September 2007 until May 2008.
-Mr. Akhmerov graduated from the Moscow Institute of Management in 1989, Wharton Business School in 1995, and Lauder Institute of Business and International Relations, also in 1995.
-From 1995 through 2003 Mr. Akhmerov worked at Bain & Company as consultant, Sputnik Group as partner and TNK as First Vice President.
-From 2004 until 2006 he served as CFO of Renova Group.
-He has served as Chief Executive Officer of Avelar Energy Group from 2007 to July 2014.
-Mr. Akhmerov currently holds the position of CEO of Hevel LLC.
+In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. ("GLJ") where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
+Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta, the Society of Petroleum Engineers and the Society of Petroleum Engineers. - Maxim Mayorets: Mr. Mayorets is a Member of the Executive Board and M&A Director at Renova Group.
+Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
+From 2000 to 2002 Mr. Mayorets was Head of the Financial Department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the Company's businesses and from 2007 Mr. Mayorets was Deputy Head of the International Business Department of OAO Gazprom.
+Since May 2010, Mr. Mayorets has held the position of the M&A Director at Renova Group.